Zandario/dmui/dmui.md

 ##### HIDDEN

 This allows you to hide an interface variable from the user.
 You might want to do that when the form is one of a sequence of dialogues and you need to retain information from previous steps as you move along.
-Like any other interface type, you have to embed the variable in the html if you override HtmlLayout().
+Like any other interface type, you have to embed the variable in the html if you override get_html_layout().
 To have the variable automatically embedded, use the `form_hidden` control variable instead.

 ##### BUTTON

 This generates a button on the form.
 When the user clicks it, your procedure (called varnameClick()) is called.
-The value of this variable (when DisplayForm() is called) is displayed on the button face.
+The value of this variable (when display_form() is called) is displayed on the button face.
 If the value is null, the name of the variable is used instead.

 ##### PROMPT